VoidMercy/EasyCTF-Writeups-2017/forensics/20xx/README.md

 Searching it up originally lead me towards AutoCAD software.
 However, once we look at the title, we realize that this relates to the Super Smash Bros.
 Melee game.
 Searching up `dtm game file` leads us to this [link](http://tasvideos.org/DTM.html).

-Now that we knoew this is a Dolphin gameplay file, I downloaded Dolphin and started looking for an ISO we can use to open the dtm file.
+Now that we know this is a Dolphin gameplay file, I downloaded Dolphin and started looking for an ISO we can use to open the dtm file.
 Searching up Super Smash Bros. along with the Game ID: `GALE01`, reveals that there are 3 different versions of the game.
 I tried each one (opening the ISO through Dolphin and then going to `Movie -> Play Input Recording`) and finally version 1.0.2 was the one that matched the checksum stored in the dtm file.

 ![](https://github.com/VoidMercy/EasyCTF-Writeups-2017/blob/master/forensics/20xx/checksum.png?raw=true)